WPSemantix/TPC_Query_Complexity_Benchmark/README.md

 | SQL Lines     | 4 | 5 |
 | SQL JOINS     | 0   | 1  |

-**Q15 - op Supplier Query** - This query determines the top supplier so it can be rewarded, given more business, or identified for special recognition.
+**Q15 - Top Supplier Query** - This query determines the top supplier so it can be rewarded, given more business, or identified for special recognition.
 | | With Timbr  | Without Timbr |
 | :------------ |:---------------| :-----|
 | SQL Lines     | 15  | 25 |